drug-design/course/docs/chapters/adme-properties.md

 ![](https://media.drugdesign.org/course/adme-properties/3_5_0_0_0_1.png){: loading=lazy }
 #### Vd and Drug Distribution Patterns

-Sometimes Vd might approach the plasma volume (3.2 liter/70 kg), a low value compatible with a drug that remains largely within the vascular system (such as the plasma substitute, dextran).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/vd-drug-distribution-patterns-77ce5d10'><i class='fa fa-play' aria-hidden='true'></i></button>Sometimes Vd might approach the plasma volume (3.2 liter/70 kg), a low value compatible with a drug that remains largely within the vascular system (such as the plasma substitute, dextran).
 For other drugs it might approach the volume of total body water (42 liter/70 kg) that is compatible with drugs that are uniformly distributed throughout the body water.
 This is the case of low molecular weight water soluble compounds such as ethanol.

 ![](https://media.drugdesign.org/course/adme-properties/3_5_1_0_0_1.png){: loading=lazy }
 #### Meaning of Vd

-Vd should not be mistakenly considered as a physical description of the real physiological volumes.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/meaning-vd-607cd5d5'><i class='fa fa-play' aria-hidden='true'></i></button>Vd should not be mistakenly considered as a physical description of the real physiological volumes.
 Furthermore, Vd cannot provide too much information about the specific pattern of distribution (even if it happens to approach the previously indicated values).
 Since only an unbound drug is distributed, and since most drugs have specific tissue binding and different extents of plasma protein binding, these drugs can exibit a wide range of Vd values.
 For example, many acidic drugs tend to bind to plasma proteins and have small Vd values, whereas many basic drugs tend to be bound by tissues and have large Vd values.
 *[nce]: New Chemical Entity: a compound not previously described.